oddbird/oddsite/content/index.rst

   experts and core developers of languages like `Sass/CSS`_ and `Django/Python`_ that large companies rely on – we intentionally keep our team small.
-  Our size allows us to move fast and integrate with your team for an agile and collaborative process.
+  Our size allows us to **move fast and integrate with your team for an agile and collaborative process**.

   *Let’s create a beautiful web app that reflects your unique vision.*